This easy Cod Curry with Pumpkin is made with a spiced pumpkin-tomato sauce, fresh spinach, and gently poached cod.

 One of those foods is pumpkin.

-This Cod Curry with Pumpkin is made with warming spices, delicately poached fish, and a flavorful pumpkin and tomato sauce.
+This pumpkin cod curry is made with warming spices, delicately poached fish, and a flavorful pumpkin and tomato sauce.

 How Do I Poach Fish?